The National Oceanography Centre Liverpool works with the Met Office to develop storm surge forecasting models for the Environment Agency.

 Tide-surge models are run in real-time as part of the forecast suite of models at the Met Office.
 Results are transmitted to the Environment Agency and used, together with data from the National Tide Gauge Network, for coastal flood warning in England and Wales.

 The first operational surge forecasts were run in 1978 using coarse grid surge and atmospheric models.
-The present system comprises a 12 km shelf model (CS3X), with refinements to 1km and a 1-D river model to provide useful predictions in the complex regime of the Bristol Channel and Severn Estuary.
+The current system uses the 7-km NEMO model.
+The previous system comprised a 12-km shelf model (CS3X), with refinements to 1km and a 1-D river model to provide useful predictions in the complex regime of the Bristol Channel and Severn Estuary.